HM Revenue and Customs (HMRC) is a non-ministerial department.

 - stakeholder views: reflecting the views of HMRC’s external stakeholders; supporting HMRC to develop stakeholder communications plans; and using the cross-government network of Non-Executive directors to bring insight and intelligence to support the Executive Committee in identifying challenges and opportunities

-The Board meets six times a year, including a special strategy session in the summer.
+The Board meets seven times a year, including a special strategy session in the summer.

 Non-Executive Board members

 The non-executives on the Board bring with them a wealth of experience from a range of backgrounds, including data analytics, human resources, IT, accountancy and the tax profession.
 Their skills and professional background bring an external perspective to the advice the Board gives to help shape strategy and challenge performance.